kevonc/kevoncheung.com/content/about.md

 Hi!
 I'm Kevon.
 I grew up in Hong Kong and spent 7 years studying in the U.S. around the Boston area.
 Then I was in New York and Singapore for a short time.
 Now I'm back home in Hong Kong.
 I've been building and sharing things online since I was 12 years old.
 Let's just say I've enjoyed the impact and connections I'm able to make.
 You can check out [what I'm doing now](/now) if you're curious.

+## 🥦 Broccoli

+Too many people have asked me - why broccoli?

+Because it speaks to the life & business principles I live by:
+‍
+1. It is nutritious.
+I want to lead by creating tons of no-fluff value
+2. It takes a phenomenal supporting role in dishes.
+I want you to be the spotlight, not me
+3. It has a tree-like structure.
+To me, it is always about the people and community

 ## 🌅 Life Making

 Life is all about connecting the dots.